Skip to main content Skip to footer

 And while there are thousands of reasons why communication is so difficult, from employee/employee communication to doctor/patient communication, let's try to focus on the solutions.

-We’ve gathered information on hospital communication, what works and what doesn’t, complete with suggestions about the kind of technology and workflow that can transform everyday tech like cellphones and computers on wheels into communication hubs for every link along the communication chain.
+We've gathered information on hospital communication, what works and what doesn't, complete with suggestions about the kind of technology and workflow that can transform everyday tech like cellphones and battery-powered medical computers into communication hubs for every link along the communication chain.

 Keeping the Lines Clear Between Staff Members